DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

-# clubwebsite
+# club-website

-I website for the Drake High School's Development Club!
+Instructions for new members coming soon.